Long-term unemployment is damaging to individuals and communities, it affects mental and physical health, and holds back economic growth.

 - helping employers take on or keep on older workers with measures such as flexible working

-- changing retirement practices and legislation to protect people from age discrimination
+- changing legislation to protect people from age discrimination

 We are working with employers and employers’ organisations to: